sohila-mohamed22/DoCAN/Segmentation/README.md

 5. **Handle addressing schemes** and frame layout for both CAN types.
 6. **Provide timeout, retry, and validation logic.**

-Great!
-Here's a focused explanation of the `MultiFrameHandler` class only — no First Frame or Consecutive Frame details yet.
-This will serve as a clear prelude to your detailed breakdown later.

----

 ### 🔄 Workflow Summary